-He and his wife live in Cambridge with their son and daughter.
+He and his wife live in Cambridge with their son, daughter, and goldendoodle.